7 Quotes From PETA Women That’ll Have You Feeling All Kinds of Inspired

 PETA Senior Vice President Lisa Lange is seen in Los Angeles at the unveiling of a PETA campaign proclaiming, “Fur Is for Beautiful Animals and Ugly People.”

-Colleen O’Brien—Vice President of Communications, PETA
+Colleen O’Brien—Senior Vice President of Media Relations, PETA

 Colleen O’Brien’s activism was sparked when she went vegetarian as a teenager while working at a zoo and caring for a silkie chicken from China—and giving presentations to zoo visitors about how interesting and intelligent these birds are.
 Now, she oversees PETA’s media and advertising divisions and our efforts to get the animal rights message into the news and out to the public.
 Under her guidance, PETA’s activities and campaigns have made headlines in major newspapers and on television networks around the world.